-The program will be administered by the non-profit Association of Service Providers for Employability and Career Training (ASPECT) and local service providers will help businesses and non-profit organizations identify eligible employees, develop training plans and access funding for training.
+Through the program, which will be administered by the non-profit Association of Service Providers for Employability and Career Training (ASPECT), local service providers will help businesses and non-profit organizations identify eligible employees, develop training plans and access funding for training.

 For example, an employee in a production line could receive the training required to use new equipment and implement new processes that will both improve the individual's skills and the productivity of the manufacturer.
 The program could also assist a data entry worker to gain the technical training they need to advance within their company and become a software tester.
-"ASPECT has always believed in the importance of workplace-related training and this program represents an ideal blend of government innovation, administrative capacity and community delivery," said Norma Strachan, CEO of ASPECT.